-In big companies the supervisory board (SB), that elects and controls the board of managers (BoM), is elected by 3 groups:
+• In big companies the supervisory board (SB), that elects and controls the board of managers (BoM), is elected by 3 groups:

-No group dominates the others.

-Whether a company is big enough for this co-determination, depends not only on a minimum number of employees, but alternatively also on financial minimum values.

-A part of the representatives of the employees can be elected also from employees who do not work in the respective company.
+- No group dominates the others. - Election of the group "population": Citizens elect SB-members of several companies together, using a proportional representation method.
+Voting is simple: a voter has 1 vote for 1 list.
+(4.1.1) - Whether a company is big enough for this co-determination, depends not only on a minimum number of employees, but alternatively also on financial minimum values. - A part of the representatives of the employees can be elected also from employees who do not work in the respective company.